Quantcast

 Our loyal reader, Maureen Marino, got this recipe for Irish Soda Bread from her Aunt Rita, who wrote at the bottom, “Nobody outside the family has this recipe.
 There are many variations but not the same.
 Even a baker from Ireland asked for it but he didn’t get it.”

-Maureen comes from a large Irish family and always celebrated St. Patrick’s Day, with the Grey Corned Beef and cabbage and all the fixings to the Irish step dancing that would always take place in the home.
-She has made some adjustments to this recipe, but only to soaking the raisins in the Jameson!
+Maureen comes from a large Irish family and always celebrated St. Patrick’s Day, with Grey Corned Beef and cabbage and all the fixings to Irish step dancing that would always take place in the home.
+She has made some adjustments to this recipe, but only to soaking the raisins in Jameson!

 Find more family favorite recipes, and the stories behind them, in The Old Farmer’s Almanac Reader’s Best Recipes.